China is Teaching the United States a Lesson on Blockchain Policy

 USA:

-Generally speaking, federal agencies and policymakers have praised the technology as an important part of the U.S.‘s future infrastructure and stressed the need for the U.S. to maintain a leading role in developing the technology.
+Generally speaking, federal agencies and policymakers have praised the technology as an important part of the U.S.’s future infrastructure and stressed the need for the U.S. to maintain a leading role in developing the technology.
 Some agencies have acknowledged the risk of over-regulating and cautioned policymakers from passing legislation that would drive investment in the technology overseas.
-Essentially the less regulation, the more the private sector can experiment and innovate using blockchain without the impediment of stringent regulations.
+Essentially the less regulation, the more the private sector can experiment and innovate using blockchain without the impediment of stringent rules.

 Teaching

-This has led to certain states in the U.S. adopting more favorable policies towards the technology.
+This has led to certain states in the U.S. adopting more favorable policies towards technology.
 For example, Wyoming recently passed a bill exempting cryptocurrencies from property taxation.
 Colorado state legislature has passed a bipartisan bill authorizing the use of blockchain for government record keeping.
 Arizona has considered accepting state taxes in the form of cryptocurrency.
 The traceability and security of blockchain technology have highlighted tax collection as one of the most impactful potential use cases.

 China: